Sparkling Wine and Wine Glass Guide for a Party

-In the next lines, I’ll try to break down some of the important labelling terms for you.
+In the next lines, we’ll try to break down some of the important labelling terms for you.
 However, the ageing categories of Basic Cava, Reserva, Gran Reserva and Cava de Paraje Calificado do not fit neatly into price points.
-The reputation and quality of the individual producers will affect the pricing as well.
+The reputation and quality of the individual producers and where the grapes are grown will affect the pricing as well.
 Therefore, one producers Gran Reserva Cava (which are aged for a very long time before being sold), may be less expensive than another producer’s basic Cava (which is aged the least).

 Cava DO is a sparkling wine from Spain that is made in the same way as Champagne.

 Flavour Profile: lemon peel, overripe apple, biscuit and matchsticks.

 Ageing tiers of Cava and how this affects how the wine tastes:

 1) Basic Cavas are aged just 9 months on their lees and will show fresh fruit characteristics of lemon juice and yellow apple or quince.

 Lees is the French word for the dead yeast flakes that float to the bottom of the vat (or in this case, bottle) during fermentation.
 Lees are important for giving traditional method wines their signature flavours of toast, brioche, and baked bread.
 However, these flavours don’t develop much until the wines are aged at least 15 months on their lees such as…